postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ![Style Docs](https://assets.postman.com/postman-docs/Customizing+public+docs+layout.jpg)

-You can customize the style of your public docs by adding a team name and logo via your [team settings](https://go.postman.co/settings/team/general) if you have admin access.
-Your logo will replace the Postman logo in your team's published docs—updated logo images may take a few minutes to appear.
+Team admins can customize the style of your public docs by [editing your team profile](/docs/administration/team-settings/#editing-your-team-profile), including your team name and logo, in your [team settings](https://go.postman.co/settings/team/general).
+Your team logo will replace the Postman logo in your team's published docs—updated logo images may take a few minutes to appear.

 > You can make changes to styling after publishing your docs by heading to the [Postman Dashboard](https://go.postman.co/workspaces) and navigating to your published collection.
 Select **Published** in the upper-right corner > **Edit Published Documentation** > **Edit settings**.
 Make your changes and click **Save and republish collection** to update.